-• Student may be allowed to improve his/her grade in any two of the courses in the next semester.
-However, the improvement of the odd/even semester course will be permitted in the next odd/even Semester End Examination only.

-- Improvement examination will be held in Theory courses only. - The appearance at such an examination in the course will be allowed only once.
-No further chance will be given under any circumstances.

-• For the purpose of determining the final division/ grade, the grades obtained by the candidate in the improvement examination only will be taken into consideration.
+- Student may be allowed to improve his/her grade in any two of the courses in the next semester.
+However, the improvement of the odd/even semester course will be permitted in the next odd/even Semester End Examination only. - Improvement examination will be held in Theory courses only. - The appearance at such an examination in the course will be allowed only once.
+No further chance will be given under any circumstances. - For the purpose of determining the final division/ grade, the grades obtained by the candidate in the improvement examination only will be taken into consideration.

-- 1. Guidelines for the Project Course (DMPAS-408) (4 Credits) - Students of M.A.
-Political Science (Distance Mode and Online Mode) has one four credit Project Work (including Viva Voce) in the Fourth Semester.
+8. Guidelines for the Project Course in Semester IV (DMPAS-409) (4 Credits)

+Students of M.A.
+Political Science (Offline Mode and Online Mode) has one four credit Project Work (including Viva Voice) in the Fourth Semester.